forbesmyester/pipeawesome2/README.md

 The only components I have not used in the tic-tac-toe example are the **Buffer** and **Regulator**.

 Looking back at some of the tic-tac-toe configurations after [Multiple Turns](#multiple-turns) you can see a message is often sent to near the start of the process from very close to the end of the process.

-If there are a finite number of messages coming into the system, as in a single game of tic-tac-toe, this is not a problem but if more and more messages are being added to the system and all the old messages are being processed, you can see that may be an issue.
-This situation is unique to loops.
+If there are a finite number of messages coming into the system, as in a single game of tic-tac-toe then this is not a problem.
+However if more and more messages are being added to the system and all the old messages are still being processed, you can see that may be an issue.
+This situation is unique to loops and is usually handled via backpressure.

-The connectors between components have finite capacity ([they are async version of bounded Rust channels](https://docs.rs/async-std/1.9.0/async_std/channel/fn.bounded.html)), which is pretty much required for back pressure to work, but it does leave a form of deadlock being possible in configurations that include loops.
+The connectors between components have finite capacity ([they are async version of bounded Rust channels](https://docs.rs/async-std/1.9.0/async_std/channel/fn.bounded.html)), which is how our backpressure works, but it does leave a form of deadlock being possible in configurations that include loops.

 Below I describe the two components that can be used to control this situation:

 *   A **Buffer** is connector with infinite message capacity (it is an [unbounded Rust channel](https://docs.rs/async-std/1.9.0/async_std/channel/fn.unbounded.html)).
-*   The **Regulator** can turn on and off the flow of messages passing through it depending on how many messages are in a configured set of Buffers.
+*   The **Regulator** can turn on and off the flow of messages passing through it by observing how many messages are in a configured set of Buffers.

 The configuration below is a version of the tic-tac-toe configuration above, but modified to run 100,000 games: